yesnik/symfony-guides/config.md

 # Config

+## Config files

+Symfony loads everything from `config/packages` and then loads the files in the environment subdirectory.
+It allows us to override the original values.

 ## Bundle config

 Each file in `config/packages/` configures a some bundle.
 Any configuration under `knp_markdown` is passed to the `KnpMarkdownBundle`.
 Any config under `framework` configures `FrameworkBundle`, which is Symfony's one, "core" bundle.